 This course is designed to provide the students with skill in using the microcomputer to enter financial data through classroom instruction and outside lab.
 Emphasis is on the use of appropriate software in the preparation of journals, financial statements, and selected payroll records.
 Upon completion, the student should be able to demonstrate the ability to use a microcomputer system to record financial data.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 138 Records/Information Management
+OAD 138 Records/Information Management.
+3 hrs.

 This course is designed to give the student knowledge about managing office records and information.
 Emphasis is on basic filing procedures, methods, systems, supplies, equipment, and modern technology used in the creation, protection, and disposition of records stored in a variety of forms.
 Upon completion, the student should be able to perform basic filing procedures.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 201 Legal Terminology
+OAD 201 Legal Terminology.
+3 hrs.

 This course is designed to familiarize the student with commonly used legal terms.
 Emphasis is on the spelling, definition, pronunciation, and usage of legal terminology.
-(F)
+Code C. (F)

-OAD 202 Legal Transcription 🤳
+OAD 202 Legal Transcription.
+3 hrs.

 This course is designed to familiarize students with legal terms and provide transcription skill development in the production of legal correspondence, forms, and court documents through classroom instruction and outside lab.
 Emphasis is on transcribing legal documents from dictated recordings.
 Upon completion, the student should be able to demonstrate the ability to transcribe accurately appropriately formatted legal documents.
-(F, Sp)
+Code C. (F, Sp)

-OAD 211 Medical Terminology
+OAD 211 Medical Terminology.
+3 hrs.

 This course is designed to familiarize the student with medical terms.
 Emphasis is on the spelling, definition, pronunciation and usage of medical terms.
 Upon completion, the student should be able to understand and use medical terminology.
-(F, Sp, Su)
+Code C. (F, Sp, Su)

-OAD 212 Medical Transcription J
+OAD 212 Medical Transcription.
+3 hrs.

 This course is designed to orient students to standard medical reports, correspondence, and related documents transcribed in a medical environment through classroom instruction and outside lab.
 Emphasis is on transcribing medical records and operating a transcribing machine efficiently.
-Upon completion, the student should be able to accurately transcribe medical documents from dictated recordings (F, Sp,)
+Upon completion, the student should be able to accurately transcribe medical documents from dictated recordings.
+Code C. (F, Sp.)

-OAD 215 Health Information Management (ICD-10, CPT-4 Coding)
+OAD 215 Health Information Management (ICD-10, CPT-4 Coding).
+3 hrs.

 This course is designed to promote an understanding of the structure, analysis and management of medical records through classroom instruction and outside lab.
 Emphasis is on filing and managing medical records, coding of diseases, operations and procedures, and the legal aspects of medical records.
 Upon completion, the student should be able to maintain medical records efficiently.
-(F, Sp, Su)
+Code C. (F)

-OAD 216 Advanced Health Information Management (ICD-10, CPT-4 Coding)
+OAD 216 Advanced Health Information Management (ICD-10, CPT-4 Coding).
+3 hrs.